370: No Such Thing As George Clooney In A Blackcurrant Suit

 So he said, look, it's so delicious that it would be awful to just let the infidels have use of it.

-but it's the second, which means that humans we're doing something wrong in life for us to need so much caffeine in our life.
-Like we've, need to introduce siestas all around the world, basically.
+but it's the second which means that humans we're doing something wrong in life for us to need to so much caffeine in our life like we've we need to introduce siestas all around the world, basically.

-The idea of a Ribena-based society, I think it's less sexy if Anthony Head from Buffy is uh knocking on his neighbour's door at night saying, Have you got any bina?
+The idea of a Ribena-based society, I think it's less sexy if Anthony Head from Buffy is uh knocking on his neighbor's neighbor's door at night saying, Have you got any bina?

 But he would be dressed like a massive Ribena berry, wouldn't he?